emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site does have 4K content (videasy only). ⚠️
 1. Site looks good + works well on mobile. ✔️

 ***
+## Ronny Flix
+### Score: 20/24
+1. Streams load very fast. ✔️
+1. The content is 1080p+ and allows switching to lower quality. ✔️
+1. Finds popular things with no issue, including older content. ✔️
+1. Has 12 servers and some of them do auto-switch when they fail. ✔️
+1. Site does have episode auto-next (server 3). ✔️
+1. Sites UI is alright, but has room for improvement. ⚠️
+1. Most hosts have subtitles built in. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does have watchlists / favorites. ✔️
+1. Site has AI recommendations, and sorting, but is overall lacking in terms of discoverability. ⚠️
+1. Site does have 4K content (videasy only). ⚠️
+1. Site works well but doesn't look great on mobile. ⚠️

+***
 ## VidBox